Zimtiru/-Getting_and_Cleaning_Data/CodeBook.md

   -train/y_train.txt with test/y_test.txt(YTrTe), result in a 10299x1 data frame with activity IDs.

-Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
+Reads features.txt and extract only the measurements of the mean and standard deviation for each measurement.
-The result is a 10299x66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
+The result is a 10299x66 data frame, because only 66 out of 561 attributes are measurements of the mean and standard deviation.

-The script labels the data set with descriptive names and merges the10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs.
+The script labels the data set with descriptive names and merges the 10299x66 data frame containing features with 10299x1 data frames containing activity labels and subject IDs.
 The result saved as mergedcleandata.txt, a 10299x68 data frame having subject IDs and activity names in the first and second column respectively.

 Finally, the script creates a new data set called tidy data set with the mean of each measurement for each activity and subject.
 Then the output saved as tidydata.txt with a data fram of 180x68.
-The first and the second column contains subject IDs and activity names (see below).
-From 3 to 68(total of 66) columns, the averages were taken for each attribute.In general there are 30 subjects, 6 activities and 180 rows with averages in the data set.
+The first and the second column contains subject IDs and activity names.
+The averages were taken for each attribute from 3 to 68 for a total of 66 columns.
+In general there are 30 subjects, 6 activities and 180 rows with averages in the data set.